 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today about broken sporting dreams.
+He recently wrote this article about broken sporting dreams.

 Transformed by Trouble